samuraiseoul/kimchiChingu/_book/verbs/conjugate-b-ending.md

         question: "How many letters does Hangeul have?"
       }]'
 ---
-To conjugate verb and adjective stems ending in ㅂ you must drop the ㅂ and depending on the vowel remaining, add either a 워 or a 와.
-If it ends in an ㅗ sound after dropping the ㅂ add a 와, otherwise, add a 워.
+To conjugate verb and adjective stems ending in ㅂ drop the ㅂ and depending on the vowel remaining, add either a 워 or 와.
+If it ends in an ㅗ sound after dropping the ㅂ add 와, otherwise, add 워.

 ### Examples: